MIT Sloan School of Management

 At MIT Sloan, we discover tomorrow’s interesting and important challenges and opportunities.

-Among MIT Sloan's key strengths are its exceptionally close ties with other world-class departments at MIT, especially in fields crucial to business, including economics, engineering, and science.
-One manifestation of this interdisciplinary approach is Leaders for Global Operations, an educational and research collaboration with the School of Engineering and industry partners that is transforming manufacturing and manufacturing education.
-Other examples include the medical innovations course, conducted in partnership with the School of Engineering and doctors at Massachusetts General Hospital.
+Among MIT Sloan’s key strengths are its exceptionally close ties with other world-class departments at MIT, especially in fields crucial to business, including economics, engineering, and science.
+One manifestation of this interdisciplinary approach is Leaders for Global Operations, a dual-degree program with the School of Engineering that is transforming manufacturing and manufacturing education, while collaborating with industry partners.
+Many MIT Sloan students routinely take classes in departments and schools outside of MIT Sloan to round out their knowledge and skills.

 In 2016, MIT Sloan launched the Master of Business Analytics program.
-This rigorous, 12-month program prepares students for careers that apply and manage modern data science to solve critical business challenges.
+This rigorous, 12-month program, recently designated as a STEM program, prepares students for careers that apply and manage modern data science to solve critical business challenges.

-Action Learning.
-MIT Sloan's signature experiential learning model immerses students in the world's under-resourced locales to translate knowledge into useful solutions.
+MIT Sloan’s signature experiential learning model immerses students in locations all over the world to translate knowledge into useful solutions.
 Action Learning builds resilient, thoughtful leaders capable of solving unstructured problems across business functions.
-Global Entrepreneurship Lab, Sustainable Business Lab, China Lab, and India Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.
+Global Entrepreneurship Lab (G-Lab), Sustainable Business Lab (S-Lab), China Lab, and USA Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.

 MIT Sloan faculty actively participate in the following interdisciplinary research centers: